The BlueField BF1600 Controller Card incorporates the BlueField SoC which operates in the range of temperatures between 0C and 120C.

-There are three thermal threshold definitions which impact the overall system operation state:
+There are three thermal threshold definitions for the BlueField SoC which impact the overall system operation state:

-- Warning – 105°C: On managed systems only: When the device crosses the 100°C threshold, a Warning Threshold message will be issued by the management SW, indicating to system administration that the card has crossed the Warning threshold.
-Note that this temperature threshold does not require nor lead to any action by hardware (such as adapter card shutdown).
+Warning – 105°C: On managed systems only: When the device crosses the 100°C threshold, a Warning Threshold message will be issued by the management SW, indicating to system administration that the Controller Card has crossed the Warning threshold.
+Note that this temperature threshold does not require nor lead to any action by hardware (such as BlueField Controller Card shutdown).

-- Critical – 115°C: When the device crosses this temperature, the firmware will automatically shut down the device.
+Critical – 120°C: When the device crosses this temperature, the firmware will automatically shut down the device.

-The card's thermal sensors can be read through the system’s SMBus.
-The user can read these thermal sensors and adapt the system airflow in accordance with the readouts and the needs of the above-mentioned IC thermal requirements.
+The BlueField thermal sensors can be read through the system’s SMBus.
+The user can read these thermal sensors and adapt the system airflow in accordance with the readouts and the needs of the above-mentioned SoC thermal requirements.